 2019 New England Team Junior National Selection Criteria

-The US Ski & Snowboard Junior Nationals (JNs) are the official National Championships for juniors sanctioned by US Ski and Snowboard.
-The New England Junior National (NEJN) Team is selected and named following the final New England Eastern Cup/JNQ race.
+The U.S. Ski & Snowboard Junior Nationals (JNs) are the official National Championships for juniors skiers in the United States.
+The New England Junior National (NEJN) Team is named following the final New England Eastern Cup/JNQ race.

 Athletes qualifying through Junior World Championship Trials, Biathlon or Nordic Combined Junior World Championship Team membership, U18 Team membership, and NCAA Regional Qualifying lists (Selection Criteria A below) are not counted against the quota of 21 males and 21 females (74.2).

 Athletes will be selected for the NEJN Team only within their own age groups, and will race only within their own age groups in individual races at JNs.

 A. Above-Quota Qualification Through National and Collegiate Results

 Per U.S. Ski & Snowboard Junior National rules, the following athletes automatically qualify for the NEJN team above the quota of 21 males and 21 females (74.2) and above the age/sex maximum of 12 (83.5.1):

 - Skiers ranked in the first 20 men or the first 20 women on the final ranking list at the Junior World Championships team trials (70.1.2)